My unconventional, spirit-led healing after my narcissistic mother was gone.

 I’m a daughter who finally woke up.

-A woman who couldn’t find what she needed in the books or the therapists’ offices or the online spaces that focused only on validation or surviving.
+A woman who couldn’t find what she needed in the books or the therapist’s office or the online spaces.

 I wanted more than survival.
-I wanted selfhood.
-Sovereignty.
-Truth.
+I wanted more than validation.
+I wanted selfhood, sovereignty, and truth.

-So I created The Weight of Belief to share the path I forged in the aftermath of it all—the grief, the silence, the unraveling, and the stunning reclamation that followed.
+So I created The Weight of Belief to share the path I forged in the aftermath of it all—the grief, the silence, the collapse, and the stunning self-reconstruction that followed.

-I don’t have all the answers, but I do know this: you are not broken.
-You never were.
+I don’t have all the answers, but I do know this: you deserve better.

 And if you’re ready to start reconstructing the life you were meant to have—I’m right here as your springboard.